-(Last Updated on : 30/10/2014)
+(Last Updated on : 24/11/2016)

-Men's Costumes of Lakshadweep
+Costumes of Lakshadweep for Men

 The tribal men, of this coastal land, other than Minicoy, adorn themselves in white or coloured Lungi

 .
 Not only men, but also women tie a silver thread round the waist.
 This act as a girdle for a senior person, who pulls the Lungi through the string to hold it firmly round his waist.
 Normally, for daily wear and tear, men do not cover themselves upwards the waist.
 However, in ceremonial participation, they flaunt themselves in cotton

-Women's Costumes of Lakshadweep
+Costumes of Lakshadweep for Women

 Costumes of Minicoy

+Manikfan men dress themselves in the customary Lungis and shirts costume.
+However, the men of the remaining classes have embraced trousers, similar to the pattern of Jeans, as their daily costume.
 The custom is a little different for the Thakrus and Thakrufans.
 None is entitled to wear such trousers, except those courageous males, who have undertaken sea-expeditions.
-The scenario is again different for the Raveri class.
 Raveri men achieve ownership of wearing these clothes, after becoming mature adults.
 Waistband associates the trousers.
 The waistband is a strip of white cloth.
 The upper part of the women's body is left without clothes.
 The headgear emerges is a stripy red or black cloth.
 The number of protrusions, be it four or two, is maintained in accordance to the class-status of the various classes.
 The younger generation has exhibited a liking for trousers and shirts to their costumes.

 Accessories and Jewelleries of Lakshadweep